clflowers5/finance-grabber/README.md

 3. from dist folder: `node index.js --bwUsername= --bwPassword= --runInBrowser=true`

 All args options:
-`bwUsername` bitwarden username required
+* `bwUsername` bitwarden username required
-`bwPassword` bitwarden password required `runInBrowser` true/false for headless execution `debug` true/false, debug mode will take screenshots of various steps and are just thrown in the dist directory currently.
+* `bwPassword` bitwarden password required
+* `runInBrowser` true/false for headless execution
+* `debug` true/false, debug mode will take screenshots of various steps and are just thrown in the dist directory currently.

+## Tests:
+There are no tests.
+It either works or it doesn't.

+Browser automation is inherently unreliable, so things can fail or timeout regardless of whether the tests are green.